amandafeng001/weave/site/weave-docker-api.md

     host1$ docker $(weave config) ps

-The proxy can be stopped independently with
+The proxy can be stopped, along with the router and weaveDNS, with

-    host1$ weave stop-proxy
+    host1$ weave stop

-or in conjunction with the router and weaveDNS via `stop`.

-If you set your `DOCKER_HOST` to point at the proxy, you should revert to the original settings prior to stopping the proxy.
+If you set your `DOCKER_HOST` to point at the proxy, you should revert to the original settings prior to running `stop`.

 **See Also**